 - Clinical interventions for improving gait and balance

 - Clinical outcomes in orthopedic manual therapy

 - Lower extremity injury mechanisms and prevention during physical activity

 - Validity and reliability of orthopedic clinical testing

 Faculty members of the CRR work with graduate students from a variety of programs at TTUHSC and TTU.
 We mentor doctoral (PhD, ScD, DPT) and master’s (MS, MAT, MOT) students.
-Additionally we partner with the new PhD in Rehabilitation Sciences program offered by the Department of Rehabilitation Sciences.
+Additionally, we partner with the PhD in Rehabilitation Sciences program offered by the Department of Rehabilitation Sciences.

 Services to the Community

 The CRR currently offers balance assessment and gait analysis services.
 Individuals seeking clinical services are typically referred to the CRR for testing by their physician or treating clinician.
 Individuals seeking services but who do not have a referral can make cash payment for services at the time of testing.